När lanseras det?

 The Ethereum upgrades are all somewhat interrelated.
 So let’s recap how the Beacon Chain affects the other upgrades.

 Sharding can only safely enter the Ethereum ecosystem with a proof-of-stake consensus mechanism in place.
-The Beacon Chain introduced staking, which when 'merged' with Mainnet will pave the way for sharding to help further scale Ethereum.Shard chains
+The Beacon Chain introduced staking, which 'merged' with Mainnet, paving the way for sharding to help further scale Ethereum.Shard chains